 Funeral services will be held on Thursday, Feb.
 6 at 2:00 P.M. at the McBain Baptist Church.
 Visitation will be on Wednesday at the Burkholder Family Funeral Home in McBain from 5:00 P.M. until 8:00 P.M. and one hour prior to the services at the church on Wednesday.
 Memorial contributions may be made to the McBain Baptist Church Missionary Fund, the Timothy Fund or the Museum and Gallery at Bob Jones University.
 The family is being served by the Burkholder Family Funeral Home of McBain, thoughts and prayers may be left at burkholderfamilyfuneralhome.com

-To plant a tree in memory of Margaret Sweet, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Margaret Sweet, please visit our floral store.